alfan17/alfan17/README.md

 parents in Sidoarjo, East Java.
 I like to play a game when I have a free time.
 I have 2 siblings, their names are Aliya and Helga.
 My father is self-employed and My mother is Nurse.
 My Dream become a programmer.
+And then, I have a girlfriend and her name is Dea Syafrina Enanti.
+She is the one of my motivation on my life <3.

 <p align="left">
 <a href="https://github.com/alfan17">